clmarshall/rpiemotion/README.md

 - 1 x RGB LED (~$1)
 - 1 x- Breadboard ($3)

 ## Software:
 - OS: Raspbian
 - Langauge: Python 3.5.2

+## Assebling the Project:
+1. Connect the pi camera to the raspberry pi
+2. Incert the memory card
+3. Incert the raspberry pi and camera into the camera case and snap close
+4. Connect the breadboard to the Raspberry
+5. Connect the LED lights to directly to the breadboard
+6. Remove the film from the breadboard and fold the breadboard so that it sticks to the bottom of the rasbperry pi
+7. Use the hot glue gun to attach the string to the project